Gerry Peyton

-Gerald Joseph Peyton (born 20 May 1956) is a football coach and former footballer who is currently the interim coach of Indian Super League club Odisha FC.
+Gerald Joseph Peyton (born 20 May 1956) is a football coach and former footballer who is the interim coach of Indian Super League club Odisha FC.
 A goalkeeper, Peyton had lengthy spells with Fulham and AFC Bournemouth.
 Following his retirement, he went into coaching and acted as goalkeeping coach for several teams, including Arsenal from 2003 to 2018.

 Club career

 Born in Birmingham, Peyton's footballing debut came with him featuring for Burnley in July 1976.
 He thereafter left Turf Moor in October of that year to link up with Fulham.
 While at the club Peyton was named to the PFA Team of the Year for 1982.
 He then headed out on loan to Southend United in March where he stayed for another three months.
 He returned to Craven Cottage in July, ultimately leaving Fulham in the summer of 1986.